panos-span/seip-lab/sourcecodeanalyzer/README.md

 ### Null Object Pattern

-The `NullMetricsExporter` class and the `NullSourceCodeAnalyzer` class use the Null Object design pattern.
+The `NullMetricsExporter` class, `NullFileReader` class and the `NullSourceCodeAnalyzer` class use the Null Object design pattern.
 This pattern provides an
 object that acts as a surrogate for a lack of an object of a given type.
 This object behaves as a real object but does